-- The fair values of listed or quoted investments are based on the quoted market price at reporting date. - The fair values on investments not listed or quoted are estimated using the yield curve valuation technique using the nominal rate of interest compounded continuously.
-The method is consistent with the prior year.
+- · The fair values of listed or quoted investments are based on the quoted market price at reporting date. - The fair values on investments not listed or quoted are estimated using the yield curve valuation technique using the nominal rate of interest compounded continuously.
+This method is consistent with that of the prior year.